 Water Intake Systems /

-Water intake systems are used for mechanically clean or screen water extracted from the sea, rivers or lakes.
-Mechanical cleaning removes entrained (floating) matter with screens or sieves.
-This protects the downstream process stages from buildup, clogging and abrasion.
-The aim is to protect suction pumps and other downstream equipment such as desalination membranes, heat exchangers/ condenser tubes or from the carry-over of coarse and fine debris.
+Water intake systems are designed to mechanically clean or filter water extracted from seas, rivers, or lakes.
+This process involves removing entrained (floating) matter using screens or sieves, which prevents buildup, clogging, and abrasion in downstream stages.
+The primary goal is to safeguard suction pumps and other downstream equipment, such as desalination membranes, heat exchangers, condenser tubes, and related systems, from the carry-over of coarse and fine debris.

 Water intake screening systems are used for filtering: